Aboriginal and Torres Strait Islander people are warned that this website contains images of deceased people.

 Bernadette engaged in formal studies firstly through an Associate Diploma (1991-1992) at St George TAFE in Kogarah, NSW, (Painting Major, Photography and Ceramics Minors).
 From there, she received advanced entry into a Diploma in Fine Arts at Sydney’s National Art School (1993-94), majoring in Sculpture.

-While studying at NAS her love of working with steel, timber and casting was developed and nurtured, and her time there was most influenced by artists / teachers who worked primarily within the Modern Figurative & Modernist traditions: Her mentors then included Clara Hali, Wendy Sharpe, Ron Robertson-Swan and Michael Snape.
+While studying at NAS her love of working with steel, timber and casting was developed and nurtured, and her time there was most influenced by artists / teachers who worked primarily within the Modern Figurative & Modernist traditions: Her teachers then included John Peart, Clara Hali, Wendy Sharpe, Ron Robertson-Swan and Michael Snape.

 Bernadette’s construction, screen printing, curatorial and organisational skills were put to good use during her time in these communities.
 Working as part of a team in Aurukun (1997-2000) she assisted in building the profile and economic capacity of the traditional, cultural and contemporary arts of the region, in collaboration with Indigenous Land Management Ranger Programs, teachers and other program workers.
 She was also actively involved in behind the scenes work during the Wik Native Title Case and the challenge to Howard’s 10 Point Plan.